An Ultimate Guide to Rent in Dubai – Costs Revealed for Both Tenants and Landlords

 Note* some of the tips for a smooth Ejari registration process are:

-• If the landlord is unavailable for signing the documents, you need to provide high-quality scans of the required documents.
+• If the landlord is unavailable to sign the documents, you need to provide high-quality scans of the required documents.

 • Locate the DEWA premise number.
-You can find this number outside the front door of the apartment or next to the garage in the case of villas.
+You can find this number outside your apartment’s front door or next to the garage in villas.

 3. DEWA Deposit

 For taking advantage of electricity and water services, the DEWA deposit is important.
-Generally, the DEWA Deposit is a security deposit that a tenant needs to be deposited at the time of giving an apartment for rent.
+Generally, the DEWA Deposit is a security deposit that a tenant needs to deposit before renting an apartment in Dubai.
 The main purpose of this deposit is to safeguard against any unpaid bills or outstanding charges.

 This deposit depends on the rented property